Your Legal Rights

 Professional truck drivers and trucking companies have insurance – just like you have insurance on your own car.

-There are usually a few different insurance companies involved.
+There are usually a few different insurance policies involved.
 Each one has their own insurance adjusters and lawyers.

 Remember: these folks don’t work for you.
 Their job is to protect the insurance company’s money.